lehner-lab/tardbpdms/README.md

 # Pipeline

 The top-level function **tardbpdms()** is the recommended entry point to the pipeline and reproduces the figures and results from the computational analyses described in the following publication: "The mutational landscape of a prion-like domain" (Bolognesi B & Faure AJ et al., 2019).
-See section on "Required Data" above for instructions on how to obtain all required data and miscellaneous file before running the pipeline.
+See section on "Required Data" above for instructions on how to obtain all required data and miscellaneous files before running the pipeline.

 ## Stage 1: DiMSum counts to fitness